llllllllll/metautils/README.rst

         def __new__(mcls, name, bases, dict_):
             dict_['methods'] = [v for v in dict_.values() if callable(v)];
             return T.__new__(mcls, name, bases, dict_)

+Inside the context of a templated function, ``T`` with refer to the concrete class that was used to instantiate an instance of the template.
+Another name that will be changed out from under you is the class name itself.
+When you are in the context of a method, the class name will actually resolve to the concrete type.

 Now we can define classes that use *BOTH* of these metaclasses like so: